datanav/docs/documentation/data-synchronization/api-best-practices.rst

 API Best practices
 ==================

-#.
-Continuation support:
+- Continuation support:

-	#.
-Support for querying only the changes since last request.
+  - Support for querying only the changes since last request.

-	#.
-Expose last modified timestamp of the data, this timestamp needs to be reliable.
+  - Expose last modified timestamp of the data, this timestamp needs to be reliable.

-#.
-Support for deletion tracking:
+- If API cannot provide continuation support, provide support for querying or searching, or support for webhooks or other means of signalling.

-	#.
-Return entities that are deleted from the source, marked with a specific attribute that the entity is deleted.
+- Support for deletion tracking:

-#.
-Supported data types should be as similar to the underlying data model as possible.
+  - Soft deletes, return entities that are deleted from the source, marked with a specific attribute that the entity is deleted.

-#.
-Avoid complex entities when possible.
+- Supported entity types should be as similar as possible to the entity types in the underlying data model.

-#.
-Idempotent endpoints:
+- Idempotent endpoints:

-	#.
-A call to the API should yield the same result, no matter how many times the same call is applied.
+  - A call to the API should yield the same result, no matter how many times the same call is applied.

-#.
-A stable API:
+- A stable API:

-	#.
-Backward compatible API, don’t remove old methods.
+  - Backward compatible API, don’t remove old methods.

-	#.
-Notify consumers of changes to the API.
+  - Notify consumers of changes to the API.

-#.
-Standardized authentication mechanism, preferably Oauth 2.0.
+- Standardized authentication mechanism, preferably Oauth 2.0.